-Data is often considered a modern phenomenon in architecture, which has only emerged with the rise of digital technology and the internet.
-However, the truth is that data has always been an important part of architectural history.
-From the earliest civilisations to the modern era, architects have used data to coordinate design and construction, justify decisions, and create structures that stand the test of time.
+Data is often viewed as a contemporary architectural phenomenon, emerging with digital technology and the internet.
+However, data has always played a crucial role in architectural history.
+From the earliest civilisations to the present, architects have utilised data for design and construction coordination, decision justification, and creation of enduring structures.

-Similarly, the ancient Greeks used sophisticated mathematical principles to create temples and other public buildings.
-Architects such as Pythagoras and Euclid developed complex systems of geometry and proportion that were used to create structures with perfect symmetry and balance.
-In Greek culture, certain numbers were thought to connect architecture to nature and the divine.
-Vitruvius proposed that the ratios found in the human body were all architects needed to produce the ideal building.
-Across ancient use, data in numbers, ratios and measurements connected architecture to human experience, nature and the cosmos.
+Likewise, the ancient Greeks employed advanced mathematical principles to construct temples and other public edifices.
+Architects like Pythagoras and Euclid devised intricate systems of geometry and proportion, leading to structures with flawless symmetry and balance.
+In Greek society, specific numbers were believed to link architecture with nature and spirituality.
+Vitruvius suggested that the proportions observed in the human body were sufficient for architects to create the perfect building.
+Consequently, throughout antiquity, data in the form of numbers, ratios and measurements associated architecture with human experiences, nature, and the cosmos.

-In the modern era, digital technology has transformed how architects use data.
-Today, architects can use sophisticated software programs to model their designs in three dimensions, allowing them to explore different options and test their ideas before construction begins.
-They can also use sensors and other advanced technologies to collect real-time data about the performance of buildings, allowing them to optimise energy efficiency, indoor air quality, and other key factors.
-However, in these examples, the data is predominantly non-human; they are pulses, signals, bits and numbers representing mechanical and electrical observation rather than human sensory reality.
+In today's world, digital technology has revolutionised the use of data by architects.
+They can now use advanced software to model designs in three dimensions, enabling them to explore various options and test ideas before construction.
+Additionally, sensors and other state-of-the-art technologies allow them to gather real-time data on building performance, optimising energy efficiency and indoor air quality.
+However, in these instances, the data is mostly non-human, consisting of pulses, signals, bits, and numbers representing mechanical and electrical observations rather than human sensory experiences.